Aron-S-G-H/GUI-Insta-Downloader/README.md

 ## Features
 - Download Profile Picture
-- Download Image Using Link
+- Download Posts (just images) Using Link
 - Ability to Specify where to Save Images and Videos
 - Simple and beautiful User interface